caseymarcallen/B2B_CognitiveServices/README.md

 __Speech: [Bing Speech API]() - Speech Recognition__

-If we have enough time we'll add on speech recognition to the app so we can talk to our barista to order a coffee.
+Add on speech recognition to the app so we can talk to our barista to order a coffee.

+__Speech: [Bing Custom Speech]() - Better Speech Recognition__

+Customise the speech recognition for our cafe domain to get better results.

 __Speech: [Bing Speech API]() - Text to Speech__

 Lets get our barista to confirm the order by repeating the exact order back to us.

-__Language: []

 # Steps